balajeerc/balajeerc.github.io/_posts/2019-01-01-Lessons-Learnt-Last-Year.md

 The result was that we could programmatically generate rather complex schedules and avoid a lot of boilerplate.

-This pattern seems to recur over and over again, whether it be in specifying UI frontend elements (jQuery, Angular and other old frameworks vs React), or picking schedulers or programming languages, dec
+This pattern seems to recur over and over again, whether it be in specifying UI frontend elements (jQuery, Angular and other old frameworks vs React), or picking schedulers or programming languages, whatever tends to be more declarative always seems to be more easy to reason about, more composable and maintainable.

 ## Lesson 4: VSCode